FSA-22/alx-low_level_programming/0x00-hello_world/README.md

- a script that generates the assembly code of a C code and save it in an output file
+A scritp that runs a c file through the preprocessor and save the result into another file.
+The C file name will be saved in the variable $CFILE.
+The output should be saved in the file c.